Mayo FC: Crest and colours

 Mayo FC's primary colours are green and red, mirroring Mayo GAA's colours.
 The Mayo FC crest features a cross at the top right that represents Croagh Patrick, while a winding path on the left symbolises the club's "challenging journey ahead".
 At the bottom, the bow of a boat references Gráinne Mhaol (Grace O'Malley), representing both local heritage and Mayo FC's commitment to women's football.
-Nine lines across the bow stand for the nine historic baronies of County Mayo: Erris, Burrishoole, Carra, Costello, Clanmorris, Gallen, Kilmaine, Murrisk and Tirawley.
-A football sits at the centre of the crest, and blue waves with a green mountain peak evoke Mayo's natural coastal and mountainous landscape.
+Nine lines across the bow stand for the nine historic baronies of County Mayo; Erris, Burrishoole, Carra, Costello, Clanmorris, Gallen, Kilmaine, Murrisk and Tirawley.